 To evaluate the performance of the proposed loss function, we trained a model with traditional crossentropy and our proposed loss functions.
 To obtain fair comparison, we used the same model capacity in the two cases.
-We also fixed all other hyperparameters (e.g., the same number of epochs, initialization, or optimizer).
+We also fixed all other hyperparameters (e.g., the same number of epochs, initialization, activation, regularizer, optimizer, and learningrate).